Innovative Programming to Promote Education in Parks

-To provide innovative programming to encourage investments in renewable energy, sustainable practices, and environmental protection, and cultivating community culture, arts, recreation, and life-long learning.
+To provide innovative programming to encourage investments in renewable energy, sustainable natural resource management practices, and environmental protection, while cultivating community culture, arts, recreation, and life-long learning.

-The partnership with the Broward County Public School Board allows the STEAM in Parks program to share in the school board's mission of educating all students to reach their highest potential.
-Students and teachers can do this through two programs: Parks in Schools and Schools in Parks.
+The partnership with the Broward County Public School Board enhances the work of our STEAM in Parks program, designed to share in the school board's mission of educating all students to reach their highest potential.